dapr/docs/concepts/actors/actors_api.md

 ### Invoke Actor method

-Invokes a method for an actor.
+Invokes a method for an actor with the specified methodName where parameters to the method are passed in the body of the request message and return values are provided in the body of the response message

 #### HTTP Request